gjmcn/data-cube-html/README.md

 <hr><b>

-This module is at an early stage of development:
+This module is at a very early stage of development:

 * the functions listed below have been implemented, but have not been thoroughly checked or tested

-* the behavior of existing functions may be modified; new functions will be added**
+* the behavior of existing functions may be modified; new functions will be added

 </b><hr>